ralph-groupscholar/groupscholar-signal-catalog/ralph-progress.md

 - Added a Postgres seed script with realistic sample signals and documented backend setup in the README.
 - Added a requirements.txt entry for psycopg and seeded the production database table.

-## Iteration 4
+## Iteration 5
-- Added Postgres schema-backed storage support refinements (schema creation, datetime/date handling, optional database-url flag).
-- Introduced a seed command with realistic starter signals and seeded the production Postgres table.
-- Updated README and added requirements for psycopg.
+- Added an update command to edit signal fields, append notes, or clear values while handling status transitions.
+- Documented update usage in the README examples.